GitKraken allows you to connect to GitHub Enterprise, which will help you find repos when cloning or adding your remotes.

 GitHub Enterprise Authentication

-To authenticate with GitHub Enterprise, navigate to the upper right corner to access Preferences Authentication.
+To authenticate with GitHub Enterprise, navigate to the upper right corner to access Preferences Integrations.

-From the Authentication window, enter your Host Domain then click the Generate an access token on your URL link.
+From the Integrations window, enter your Host Domain then click the Generate an access token on your URL link.

 This opens a web browser where you next log in with your GitHub Enterprise credentials and generate an access token.